Bayou virus: CDC's role and field studies

 Following the initial discovery of BAYV in 1993, a large field study was conducted in the Southeastern marshes in the United States, leading to the identification of BAYV in marsh rice rat populations.
-These results from their field study confirmed an established unique pattern of BAYV confined mainly to the southeastern U.S., which contrasts with Sin Nombre virus, as it is more widespread in the southwestern U.S. In 1993 the CDC conducted studies on Sin Nombre virus, which caused 11 cases of HPS in Arizona and 18 cases in New Mexico, along with 1-5 cases spread across 12 other states in the western U.S. Through their field studies they found that from western HPS cases in May 1993 to December 1993 cases ranged from ages 12 to 69 years old, with a mean age of 31.
-They found 57% of individuals infected were female, while 63% were male.
-49% of cases were seen in American Indians, 42% in non-Hispanic whites, 8% in Hispanics, and 2% in non-Hispanic blacks.
+These results from their field study confirmed an established unique pattern of BAYV confined mainly to the southeastern U.S., which contrasts with Sin Nombre virus, as it is more widespread in the southwestern U.S.

+In 1993 the CDC conducted studies on Sin Nombre virus, which caused 11 cases of HPS in Arizona and 18 cases in New Mexico, along with 1-5 cases spread across 12 other states in the western U.S. Through their field studies they found that from western HPS cases in May 1993 to December 1993 cases ranged from ages 12 to 69 years old, with a mean age of 31.
+They found 23 out of 53 (43%) of individuals infected were female, while 30 out of 53 (57%) were male.
+Approximately 49% of cases were seen in American Indians, 42% in non-Hispanic whites, 8% in Hispanics, and 2% in non-Hispanic blacks.
 At the time of the Sin Nombre study, they had not yet identified BAYV as a hantavirus.

 The eventual identification of BAYV as a distinct hantavirus species with a different region of infection emphasized the need for the CDC to increase geographically tailored surveillance programs across all areas in the U.S.

 Historical cases and geographic expansion

 Although BAYV was discovered in Louisiana in 1993, retrospective analyses and seroprevalence surveys suggest that HPS cases could be potentially linked to BAYV and may have occurred as early as the 1980s.
 Though HPS in the U.S. can be attributed to three different hantaviruses (Sin Nombre virus, Seoul virus, and BAYV), the cases linked to the southeastern U.S. indicate a link to BAYV.
 The analysis of the first 100 U.S. cases identified showed that the disease was distributed in 21 states and had gone unrecognized since at least 1959.
-HPS outbreaks were seen between 1950-1953 during the Korean War, as more than 3,000 United Nations soldiers fell ill with Korean hemorrhagic fever, a hantavirus that sees hundreds of cases per year.
+HPS outbreaks were seen between 1950-1953 during the Korean War, as more than 3,000 United Nations soldiers fell ill with Korean hemorrhagic fever, a hantavirus disease that sees hundreds of cases per year.
 The first HPS case in the United States occurred in 1993 in New Mexico, where 33% of cases would be identified.
 The source of HPS was confirmed when the hantavirus associated with HPS was isolated from a deer mouse in the home of someone confirmed to have HPS.
 Following virus isolation and PCR conducted on both the lung material from the mice and Vero E6 cell cultures were obtained, and the PCR sequences were found to be identical, confirming the identity of the hantavirus.
 Historical case studies provide insights into how BAYV may have spread from Louisiana to other southeastern states, mirroring the distribution patterns of marsh rice rats across different wetland habitats.